A service provided by the BC Centre for Disease Control

 Treatment

-If you have an abnormal result from an HPV screening test or Pap test, you may need to have these tests more often or go for additional testing.
-HPV screening tests and Pap tests often find changes early enough that treatment can be given before cancer develops.
+If you have an abnormal result from an HPV screening test or Pap test, you may need to test more often or go for additional testing.
+The sooner these changes are found, the easier they are to treat and the less chance they have of turning into cancer.

 Sexual Partners